lolnoodle/Personal-Website/README.md

 - A complete **design system** covering colors, typography, spacing, components and motion specs
 - A **GitHub Projects board** with 42 issues across 8 epics tracking every feature from idea to done

-That process is documented in the `/docs` folder if you want to see how the project was structured from the start.

 ---